TrellixVulnTeam/swahilipython_SCMU/Lib/email/architecture.rst

-When a Generator requests a header during serialization, the name and value are passed to the :meth:`~email.policy.Policy.fold` method of the Policy, which returns a string containing line breaks in the appropriate places.
+When a Generator requests a header during serialization, the name and value are passed to the :meth:`~email.policy.Policy.fold` method of the Policy, which returns a string containing line komas in the appropriate places.
 The :meth:`~email.policy.Policy.cte_type` Policy control determines whether or not Content Transfer Encoding is performed on the data in the header.
 There is also a :meth:`~email.policy.Policy.binary_fold` method for use by generators